+This is tiresome.
 All of these fake arguments have been definitively debunked for at least six fucking years.

 Mac also makes a really dumb supply/demand argument for the value of Bitcoin.
 He says that the total number of "coins" is firmly limited.
 Untrue.
 Debt ceilings and credit limits ALWAYS push up when approached.
 He also says that about 20% of the "coins" already mined have been lost due to failed computers or lost passwords.
 (Which destroys his other argument, but let it go.)
 Because the supply is necessarily decreasing, the price must go up.
 Here he's acknowledging that Bitcoin is a collectible like vintage wine, not a currency.
 Unfortunately, collectibles don't necessarily go up when they grow rare.
 The demand side is equally important and much less predictable.
 Sometimes people lose interest in baseball cards or '64 Mustangs or Banksy paintings.
 Fashion is fickle.
 There's no real collector demand for Bitcoin in the first fucking place, so assuming it will be constant is crazy.